Oconnery/Calculator/README.md

 To run, simply open up intellij or another Java IDE and either run the tests in ComputerTests for predefined equations or alternaitvely run the main method in the main class and provide a custom expression for the calculator to calculate.
 After running, type in the expression and hit enter.
 The calculator will print back the answer.

+Please note that the program uses validation so only valid input is allowed.

 Future possible work for improvements:
   - Use cache for operators and not just the parentheses.
 Don't use for loops here.